FelipSamitier/Project1-My_Blackjack/README.md

 ## Project Description

-⦁	Blackjack is the most popular gambling card game, It seems simple but has many mathematical things
+⦁	Blackjack is one of the most used card games in casinos, the idea for this project is to create a simulation of this game with my rules.
+The motivation for this project was the movie BlackJack21.

 ## How to play